Eurovision Song Contest 1970: Format

+Following the confirmation of the twelve competing countries, the draw to determine the running order of the contest was held on 15 January 1970.

 The Dutch producers were forced to pad out the show as only 12 nations decided to make the trip to Amsterdam.
 The result was a format that has endured almost to the present day.
 An extended opening sequence (filmed in Amsterdam) set the scene, while every entry was introduced by a short video 'postcard' featuring each of the participating artists, ostensibly in their own nation.
-However, the 'postcards' for Switzerland, Luxembourg and Monaco were all filmed on location in Paris (as was the French postcard).
+However, the 'postcards' for Switzerland, Luxembourg, and Monaco were all filmed on location in Paris (as was the French postcard).
 The long introduction film (over four minutes long) was followed by what probably is one of the shortest ever introductions by any presenter.
-Willy Dobbe only welcomed the viewers in English, French and Dutch, finishing her introduction after only 24 seconds.
+Willy Dobbe only welcomed the viewers in English, French, and Dutch, finishing her introduction after only 24 seconds.
 On-screen captions introduced each entry, with the song titles listed all in lowercase and the names of the artist and composers/authors all in capitals.

 The set design was devised by Roland de Groot; a simple design was composed of a number of curved horizontal bars and silver baubles which could be moved in a variety of different ways.

 To avoid an incident like in 1969, a tie-breaking rule was created.
 It stated that, if two or more songs gained the same number of votes and were tied for first place, each song would have to be performed again.
 After which each national jury (other than the juries of the countries concerned) would have a show of hands of which they thought was the best.
 If the countries tied again, then they would share first place.

-Participating countries

-Austria (who had not taken part in 1969), Finland, Norway, Portugal and Sweden boycotted this contest as they were not pleased with the result of 1969 and the voting structure.
-Portugal did however host a national final, being won by Sérgio Borges.

-Of the participating singers, a number were already established performers.
-Notably, the United Kingdom sent Welsh singer and Apple recording artist Mary Hopkin, while David Alexandre Winter represented Luxembourg.
-The contest is also notable for the appearance of the then unknown Julio Iglesias, singing for Spain.

-Voting and aftermath

-In the run-up to the contest, the United Kingdom were favourites to win and also the favourite with the 50-piece orchestra.
-So sure of victory, the UK delegation had organised a winner's party to be thrown after the contest.
-In the end, the only two countries in the running were the UK and Ireland, albeit the latter holding the lead throughout the voting.
-Ireland took the victory with 32 points, 6 points ahead of the UK, with Germany a distant third.
-Luxembourg failed to score any points at all – their only time ever to do so.